Otiel/CoDServerWatcher/README.md

 --------

 * Shows current map, number of players and players list.
-* Enables you to quickly join the server, without going into the Call of Duty servers browser.
+* Enables you to quickly join a server, without going into the Call of Duty servers browser.
 * Enables you to automatically connect a full server as soon as a slot is free.
 * Runs in systray.